 I spent last Monday in a shed in Crawley.
-This is not my normal Monday routine, but when the shed is the headquarters of Virgin Atlantic it becomes more interesting!
+This is not my normal Monday routine, but when the shed is the headquarters of Virgin Atlantic it becomes more interesting.

-I had been invited to tag along to an event aimed at food bloggers (Simon Calder was also tagging along) to highlight the food and drink options offered by Virgin.
+I had been invited to tag along to an event aimed at food writers (Simon Calder was also tagging along) to highlight the food and drink options offered by Virgin.
 It coincided with Virgin’s in-house food festival, with many of their food and drink suppliers setting up stalls in the large open plan HQ building.

 Here are some facts and figures Virgin offered up – I can’t begin to imagine how large the equivalent BA numbers would be: